libp2p/specs/relay/circuit-v2.md

 accidental termination according to its connection management policy.
 If a relay server becomes overloaded however, it may still drop a connection with reservations in order to maintain its resource quotas.

+If more data than the limit specified in the `data` field is transferred over the connection, the server should reset the stream.
+If the reservation for the connection has expired the server may then apply any connection management policy to the connection as normal otherwise it should retain the connection, unless doing so would prevent it from mainting it's resource quotas.

 ***Note: Implementations _should not_ accept reservations over already relayed connections.***